Albrecht Diem, Advisor

 3. Describe at least two disciplinary perspectives in Medieval and Renaissance studies

-4. Analyze, evaluate, and apply central issues and methods of scholarship in our fields to their own research
+4. Apply central issues and methods of scholarship in our fields to their own research

 5. Express ideas clearly through writing